-Class 1 Secretary's notebook
+Class 4 Historian's notebook and Club Memory book

-- Class 2 Treasurer's notebook - Class 3 Reporter's notebook - Class 4 Historian's notebook and Club Memory book - Class 5 Club Project notebook (recreation, conservation, safety, etc.) Summary of current year's work should be included.
+Class 5 Club Project notebook (recreation, conservation, safety, etc.)

+Summary of current year's work should be included.

-Class 6 Project/Curriculum notebook (conservation, health, safety, selfdetermined, etc.) Members may exhibit a notebook for each project in which they are enrolled.
+Class 6 Project/Curriculum notebook (conservation, health, safety, self-determined, etc.) Members may exhibit a notebook for each project in which they are enrolled.
 Included introduction and summary of goals set and activities planned and accomplished in project.
 Pictures pertaining to member's project are suggested.